Planning is essential for consistent outcomes

 Ceramic on Polyimide:

 This is a high performance bearing material used in jet engines.
-I have 2 cases now at 9 and 6.5 years (the first patients in the world).
-They are both asymptomatic and show no signs of wear.
-These results are very promising.
+I have 1 case now at 17 years and the other died at 6.5 years (the first patients in the world).
+The 17yr case is asymptomatic and no change or radiographic evidence of wear and osteolysis.
+This material has proven itself to be as good as the best to date.

 Hard on Soft: